 Wild Art Fund

 Irene started Wild Art Fund in 2016 to give back the little we can towards conservation efforts.
 With help of her photography, Irene has been privileged to support many conservation projects over the years and is always happy to provide images for fundraising, educational purposes or awareness-rising.
 “Wild Art Fund” is meant as a platform to raise moneys for conservation projects through art.
-Please see the Boutique on this page for collector’s prints which help raise money for conservation projects.
+Please see the shop on our website for collector’s prints which help raise money for conservation projects.
 Currently WAF is donating to the Endangered Wildlife Trust and Rocking for Rhinos in Limpopo, South Africa and the Coastal Heritage Preserve in Galveston, Texas and the Lancashire Wildlife Trust.

 As nature and wildlife photographers, we believe it’s a duty to help conserve the areas we get to enjoy, indeed nature everywhere, including back home in England.
 The regions we’ve been privileged to live and work in are closest to our heart and as we know the grassroots conservationists personally, we are convinced their work makes a difference and can assure you that any moneys raised go directly into the right hands.

 Over the years we have put signature pieces of ours up for sale with the revenue going straight to these organisation